figment-networks/graph-demo/runner/README.md

 # Runner

-This runtime is meant to mimic the behaviors of graph-node to execute wasm subgraph mapping code.
+This runtime is meant to mimic the behaviors of graph-node which executes wasm subgraph mapping code.
+Instead, we use the Go V8 runtime to run javascript.